JohnW876/gift-shack/TESTING.md

 * After submitting the form I navigated to the events section in the Stripe dashboard to verify that a new payment had been successful.
 * I also verified in the Django admin that test orders were registering and that the correct order totals and delivery costs were displayed.

+**Testing Stripe Webhooks.**

+* I created a new endpoint in Stripe with the url from my browser.
+This revealed the webhook signing secret which I then exported from my workspace terminal.
+I restarted the server and in Stripe clicked send test webhook.
+This was confirmed as successful in the Stripe dashboard and also printed successfully to my console.
+* I further tested event types in Stripe.
+I tested for unhandled webhook, payment intent succeeded and payment failed by sending test webhooks for those events from Stripe.
+Stripe confirmed the webhooks were all sent successfully.

 I continually tested how the page was rendering across all device sizes using Chrome DevTools.

 ### **User Story Tests**